vishnu0716/air-pollution-analysis/README.md

 ## 📂 Dataset

-The dataset used in this project is:
+The dataset taken from : https://www.data.gov.in/

 **File Name:** `air pollution.csv`